BootManager Scripting Documentation

 ECHO "THE IP ADDRESS YOU'VE ENTERED IS $IP_ADDRESS_1$.$IP_ADDRESS_2$.$IP_ADDRESS_3$.$IP_ADDRESS_4$"

-CALL : to call another section of the code
+To call another section of the code

 ADDWIDGET "CALL" "Title" "Description" "$ARG0$" "THE_SECTION" "ARG_2" "ARG_3"...